WGS-TB/MLST/README.md

 5) Python packages such as numpy and pandas.
 Please use `pip install` to install these packages.

 ## Instructions to run the pipeline
-1) All required scripts and files are in `pipeline` folder (except for sample reads as the files are big).
+1) The required scripts and files are in `pipeline` folder (except for sample reads as the files are big).

 2) Run `python download_samples.py` to download the samples' reads (downloaded samples are based on the SRR_Acc_List.txt)